A couple wore masks inside a Texas restaurant to protect their newborn son. The owner kicked them out.

 While the ban isn’t posted anywhere in writing, the hostess asks everyone who enters with a mask to take it off, Blackmer told The Post.

 Wester, 23, said that’s what happened the night they came in, but she thought it was so the hostess could compare their faces to the photos on their IDs, a misunderstanding that may have been exacerbated because loud live music was playing.
-After they made their way into the restaurant, Wester and her husband, 25-year-old Jose Lopez, put the masks back on, met some friends, and ordered drinks and an appetizer.
+After they made their way into the restaurant, Wester and her husband, 25-year-old Jose Lopez, put the masks back on, met some friends and ordered drinks and an appetizer.

 About 30 minutes later, their server came over and sat next to Wester.
-She told her that the manager had sent her “because I’m nicer than he is.
-And yes, this is political.”
+She told her that the manager had sent her “because I am nicer than he is. ...
+But this is political and I need you to take your masks off.”

 Wester said she informed the server of their son’s disease, which is genetic and can be life-threatening.
 The server told her they could pay their bill and leave if following the restaurant’s no-mask policy was a problem.